Get Adobe Flash player

 Myth of “I wasn’t hypnotized”: I must not have been hypnotized, because I heard every word you said!
 This comes from an erroneous expectation that they would be unconscious or asleep.
 There are no mysterious feelings, no knocked out depths, in being hypnotized and the subjects mind is not taken over nor controlled beyond their own awareness.
 This expectation and perhaps a demand to have some mysterious experience beyond conscious control or awareness seems to leave some people disappointed and even denying they had any experience at all.
 These same people may actually have received substantial results and unconscious change.
 You will feel relaxed with a peaceful feeling when you are ready to enter hypnosis and you will remember everything important for you in the moment.

 Real hypnosis is not to be confused with some stage show or movie.
-You won’t be knocked out and you won’t be in someone’s control.
+You will not be knocked out, and you will not be in someone’s control.
 For most people a good hypnosis session is like being guided into a really wonderfully relaxed and receptive state of mind where your mind is allowed to open up past the critical mind and where you will receive the right suggestions for change!
 Hypnosis is also Progressive and you go to an even deeper place with exposure.

 Long Term Benefits